ArtsEmerson: History

-ArtsEmerson’s first season in 2010–11 presented 17 theater productions, 92 films, and four concerts.
+ArtsEmerson's first season in 2010–11 presented 17 theater productions, 92 films, and four concerts.

 Leadership

 Robert Orchard founded ArtsEmerson and was its first executive director.
 In 2012, David Dower joined the organization as Director of Artistic Programs.
 P. Carl joined ArtsEmerson as Creative Director in 2013, after joinging the Office of the Arts as Director of HowlRound.
 In 2015, Robert Orchard shifted to the role of Founder and Creative Consultant and David C. Howse joined as executive director.
 Also in 2015, David Dower, P. Carl, and David Howse began a "three-legged" leadership period, sharing leadership as two co-Artistic Directors (Dower and Carl) and an executive director (Howse).
 This partnership which continued until P. Carl's departure in 2017.
 David Dower departed in 2021.
-ArtsEmerson is currently under interim leadership of Interim Executive Director of the Office of the Arts & ArtsEmerson Director of Artistic Programming, Ronee Penoi (Laguna Pueblo/Cherokee).
+ArtsEmerson is currently under the leadership of Interim Executive Director of the Office of the Arts & ArtsEmerson Director of Artistic Programming, Ronee Penoi (Laguna Pueblo/Cherokee).
 Penoi joined ArtsEmerson in 2021.
-Penoi currently co-leads Office of the Arts with Jamie Gahlon, the Associate Vice President of Office of the Arts and Director of HowlRound.